oxsecurity/megalinter/docs/descriptors/python_pyright.md

-  --dependencies                     Emit import dependency information -h,--help                          Show this help message --ignoreexternal                   Ignore external imports for --verifytypes --lib                              Use library code to infer types when stubs are missing --level <LEVEL>                    Minimum diagnostic level (error or warning) --outputjson                       Output results in JSON format -p,--project <FILE OR DIRECTORY>   Use the configuration file at this location
+  --dependencies                     Emit import dependency information -h,--help                          Show this help message --ignoreexternal                   Ignore external imports for --verifytypes --level <LEVEL>                    Minimum diagnostic level (error or warning) --outputjson                       Output results in JSON format -p,--project <FILE OR DIRECTORY>   Use the configuration file at this location